DaniiBlack/tictactoe/README.md

 3. The page could be much more pleasing to look at
 4. The screen does not yet render who won
 5. Adding resources and illustrations to README.md
+6. Build an API so a player can compete against the computer

 ## Thank you for visiting us here in the wonderful world of Git.
 ***even if you ended up here by accident***